Jan. 6 committee lays out legal arguments against Bannon’s subpoena defiance in private letter to his attorney

 Thompson responded harshly to Bannon’s lawyer in the Friday letter as well as in another previously undisclosed letter obtained by The Washington Post sent the previous week.

-First, Thompson said “the former president has not communicated any such assertion of privilege,” to the committee.
+First, Thompson said “the former president has not communicated any such assertion of privilege” to the committee.
 His stated intention to assert privileges “that may or may not belong to him does not provide a legal basis for Mr. Bannon’s refusal to comply” with the subpoena, Thompson wrote in his Oct.
 15 letter.

-A week earlier in an Oct.
+In an Oct.
 8 letter to Costello, he noted that the subpoena requests information that concerns “Bannon’s actions as a private citizen” regarding topics that are not protected by executive privilege.
 “Even if your client had been a senior aide to the President during the time period covered by the contemplated testimony, which he was most assuredly not, he is not permitted by law to the type of immunity you suggest that Mr. Trump has requested he assert,” Thompson wrote.

 Bannon left his job as a top White House adviser to Trump in 2017.